gjp48/my-first-app-fall-2024/README.md

 [Obtain an API Key](https://www.alphavantage.co/support/#api-key) from AlphaVantage.

+TODO include instructions here for signing up for emailing sending platform (e.g. Sendgrid).
+OBtain sendgrid API Key, and set the key and your sender address as env vars

 Create a ".env" file and add contents like the following (using your own AlphaVantage API Key):

 ```sh